 Quinoa Black Bean Salad with Lime Dressing

-Try this quinoa black bean salad recipe with fresh spinach, sauteed veggies, and zesty cumin lime dressing.
+Quinoa black bean salad with fresh spinach, sauteed veggies, and zesty cumin lime dressing is a great addition to the dinner table.
 Garnish with avocados, cotija cheese, and pepitas.

 A salad with a little bit of protein and some healthy fats will have everyone returning for seconds.